ShanikwaH/ai-bi-dashboard/docs/INTERVIEW_PREPARATION_GUIDE.md

 ### **For Business/Product Roles:**

+1. **"What percentage of your team's time is spent cleaning data versus actually analyzing it?"**
+   *"I built SQL cleaning templates specifically to reduce this bottleneck from 80% to 20%."*

-1. **"What's your biggest challenge in making data accessible to non-technical stakeholders?"**
+2. **"What's your biggest challenge in making data accessible to non-technical stakeholders?"**
-   *"I built natural language capabilities specifically to solve this - I'd love to understand your current approach."*
+   *"I built natural language capabilities AND visual data cleaning specifically to solve this."*

+3. **"How do you currently ensure data quality before analysis?"**
+   *"My platform has automated validation checks and visual before/after comparisons."*

+4. **"What's your current process for handling messy data - duplicates, missing values, formatting issues?"**
+   *"I'm curious if you have standardized processes or if each analyst handles it differently."*

-2. **"How do you currently balance the speed of getting insights versus the depth of analysis?"**
+5. **"How do you balance the speed of getting insights versus the depth of analysis and data quality?"**
-   *"In my project, I found that AI could deliver 80% of the value in 5% of the time."*
+   *"In my project, I found that SQL-based cleaning could deliver both quality AND speed."*

-3. **"What industries or use cases does your analytics team support?"**
-   *"I designed for 6+ sectors and found the patterns that work across industries versus those that need customization."*

-4. **"How do you measure the success of your analytics initiatives?"**
-   *"I'm curious if you track time-to-insight, adoption rates, or business impact metrics."*

-5. **"What's your vision for AI in analytics at this company?"**
-   *"I see it as augmentation rather than replacement - curious about your philosophy."*

 ### **For Analytics/Data Science Roles:**

+1. **"What tools does your team use for data cleaning and preparation?"**
+   *"I integrated DuckDB for in-memory SQL processing - curious about your stack."*

+2. **"How do you make data cleaning accessible to non-SQL users on your team?"**
+   *"I built template-based cleaning with visual validation - what's your approach?"*

-1. **"What's your current approach to making forecasting accessible to business users?"**
+3. **"What's your current approach to making forecasting accessible to business users?"**
    *"I built AI interpretation into my forecasts because raw predictions aren't actionable."*

-2. **"How do you handle data quality issues at scale?"**
+4. **"How do you handle data quality issues at scale?"**
    *"I automated validation checks for 1M+ record datasets - what's your process?"*

-3. **"What tools or platforms does your team use for exploratory analysis?"**
-   *"I'm curious how my experience with automated insights would fit your workflow."*

-4. **"How do you prioritize which analyses to automate versus keep manual?"**
-   *"I found certain patterns - what's been your experience?"*

-5. **"What's your strategy for reducing the time from question to answer?"**
-   *"My platform went from 3 days to 30 seconds for common analyses."*
+5. **"What percentage of your analyses have to be redone because of data quality issues?"**
+   *"My platform catches these issues upfront with automated checks."*

 ### **For Leadership Roles:**

+1. **"What's the cost to your organization of poor data quality?"**
+   *"In terms of both rework and missed opportunities."*

-1. **"What percentage of business decisions are currently data-driven versus intuition-driven?"**
+2. **"What percentage of business decisions are currently data-driven versus intuition-driven?"**
    *"How does the organization plan to increase that ratio?"*

-2. **"What's the biggest bottleneck in your analytics value chain?"**
+3. **"What's the biggest bottleneck in your analytics value chain - is it data cleaning, analysis, or delivery?"**
-   *"In my research, I found it's usually in the 'last mile' - getting insights to decision-makers."*
+   *"In my research, I found cleaning is usually the hidden time sink."*

-3. **"How do you think about the ROI of analytics investments?"**
+4. **"How do you think about the ROI of analytics investments?"**
    *"I'm curious about your framework for measuring value."*

-4. **"What would success look like for this role in the first 90 days?"**
+5. **"What would success look like for this role in the first 90 days?"**
-   *"I've found quick wins in automated reporting often build momentum."*
+   *"I've found quick wins in automated data cleaning often build momentum."*

 ---